dong-df/bpftrace/docs/reference_guide.md

 Default: 4096

 This is the maximum number of keys that can be stored in a map.
 Increasing the value will consume more memory and increase startup times.
 There are some cases where you will want to: for example, sampling stack traces, recording timestamps for each page, etc.

+### 8.4 `BPFTRACE_MAX_PROBES`

+Default: 512

+This is the maximum number of probes that bpftrace can attach to.
+Increasing the value will consume more memory, increase startup times and can incur high performance overhead or even freeze or crash the system.

 # Language